U.S. companies miss earnings forecasts more than usual so far

 “It’s really early.
 It represents too narrow of a slice,” said Bruce Zaro, chief technical strategist at Delta Global Asset Management in Boston.

-S&P 500 sectors with the worst earnings beat rates so far include industrials, consumer staples and technology, with Intel (INTC.O), General Mills (GIS.N) and FedEx (FDX.N) among some of the biggest names in those groups to miss profit forecasts.
+S&P 500 sectors with the worst earnings beat rates so far include industrials, consumer staples and technology, with Intel , General Mills and FedEx among some of the biggest names in those groups to miss profit forecasts.

 “Estimates may just be too optimistic,” said Greg Harrison, senior research analyst for Thomson Reuters.